 Proposed edits to SSAP No. 43R:

 This statement establishes statutory accounting principles for investments in loan-backed securities, structured securities and mortgage-referenced securities.
 In accordance with SSAP No. 103R—Transfers and Servicing of Financial Assets and Extinguishments of Liabilities, retained beneficial interests from the sale of loan-backed securities and structured securities are accounted for in accordance with this statement.
+In addition, mortgage loans in scope of SSAP No. 37 that qualify under a SVO structural assessment are in scope of this statement as credit tenant loans (CTLs).
 Items captured in scope of this statement are collectively referred to as loan-backed securities

 Designation Guidance